Jeff Berry (mixologist): Career

 Berry describes himself as a "professional bum".
 He is a graduate of the UCLA film school, and he worked as a journalist and screenwriter in Hollywood for many years.
 He did several Disney rewrites and directed a TV movie starring Olympia Dukakis.
 But he came to realize that he "liked making drinks more than making movies" and decided to focus on his real passion: tropical drinks.

 Berry fell in love with tiki culture as a child in 1968, when his parents took him to a Chinese restaurant in the San Fernando Valley in the Los Angeles area.
 He loved its faux-Polynesian decor and was fascinated by the elaborate cocktails that were served.
 He later explained, "It was this weird, mysterious adult thing that was a part of the whole exotic fantasy world.... drinks would come with all kinds of elaborate garnishes.
 It had a huge impression on me, and that became my favorite place to go."

 By the 1970s the tiki craze, which had been launched by Donn Beach and Victor Bergeron in the 1930s, was fading; formerly popular with celebrities and trend-setters, tiki-themed restaurants forty years later were regarded as "tacky".
 As Berry explained in a 2010 interview, "the fad entered middle-age, and became something your parents did."
-But as an adult Berry still loved the style, as did his wife Annene Kaye, a former bartender.
+As an adult Berry still loved the style, as did his wife Annene Kaye, a former bartender.
 He particularly wanted to know how to make the elaborate, exotic drinks associated with the theme.
-Owners and bartenders of the tiki era held their drink recipes as closely guarded secrets; Beach kept the actual recipes secret even from his bartenders, telling them to use one ounce from Bottle A and a quarter ounce from Bottle B. As a result, low-quality imitations of classic drinks like the Mai Tai and the Zombie had become common.
+Owners and bartenders of the tiki era held their drink recipes as closely guarded secrets; Beach kept the actual recipes secret even from his bartenders, telling them to use one ounce from Bottle A and a quarter ounce from Bottle B. As a result, low-quality imitations of classic drinks like the Mai Tai and the Zombie became common.
 Berry and Kaye set out to rediscover or reverse-engineer the original drinks that were served at now largely defunct icons like Trader Vic's and Don the Beachcomber as well as surviving tiki palaces like Mai Kai, Tiki Ti, Tonga Room and Bali Hai.
 He bought out-of-print drink recipe books and collected memorabilia like placemats, menus, and coasters.
 He searched out old-school bartenders and persuaded them to share their secret recipes with him.